Duration: 4 Days

 Continue northeast on I-55 to Pontiac, where your group (up to 30 people) can board the Jolly Trolley for a tour that points out sites visited by Lincoln and the town’s dazzling collection of outdoor murals.

 Enjoy a buffet dinner and performance (perhaps a 1950s and ’60s music show) at downtown Pontiac’s Eagle Theater, a former movie house dating

 Revel in nostalgia at Pontiac’s free-admission Illinois Route 66 Hall of Fame and Museum, and don’t leave without getting a group picture in front of the building’s giant Route 66 shield mural.
 Next, enjoy time browsing the downtown shops surrounding the majestic Livingston County Courthouse or poke into the free Pontiac-Oakland Automobile Museum and The Museum of the Gilding Arts.
 On the courthouse grounds, pose with a life-size statue of Lincoln leaning against a split-rail fence, his stovepipe hat perched on the post.
 The bronze figure memorializes the Springfield lawyer’s many visits to Pontiac, where he tried cases in circuit court.

-Lunch is comfort food at Edinger’s Filling Station, a bright new restaurant themed around Pontiac’s Route 66 heritage.
+Lunch is comfort food at Edinger’s Filling Station, a restaurant themed around Pontiac’s Route 66 heritage.
 Or take the group to the Old Log Cabin, an eatery dating back to the early days of Route 66.

 Looking for more signs of Lincoln in Pontiac?
-Schedule a tour of the recently restored Jason W. Strevell House, where Lincoln spent considerable time discussing politics with politician/lawyer Strevell, a good friend.
+Schedule a tour of the restored Jason W. Strevell House, where Lincoln spent considerable time discussing politics with politician/lawyer Strevell, a good friend.